waffle-iron/platform/README.md

 ## Attribution

-These are the great projects used to help build BookStack:
+These are the great projects used to help build DocTub:

 * [Laravel](http://laravel.com/)
 * [AngularJS](https://angularjs.org/)